-You can hold only about 7 items in mind at one time.
+You can hold only a few items in mind at one time.
 This reflects the natural capacity of your short-term memory.
 However, by employing a memory technique called chunking, you can increase this limit significantly.

 Chunking is especially helpful for remembering long sequences of numbers, such as phone and account numbers 10 to 12 digits long or more.